-Two US National Guard troops have been shot in Washington, DC
+Two US National Guard troops shot to death in Washington, DC: Governor

 The police initially told people to avoid the area of the shooting but subsequently said the scene was “secured”.

-US President Donald Trump deployed federal troops to Washington in August in a campaign that he said aims to combat crime in the nation’s capital.
+Trump deployed federal troops to Washington in August in a campaign that he said aims to combat crime in the nation’s capital.

 Last week, a federal judge, Jia Cobb, ruled to suspend the National Guard deployment in the capital, on the basis that Trump had exceeded the authority of the executive branch.